Guaranteed fixed fees for Leasehold Conveyancing in West Kensington

 • An explanation as to the provision in the lease to pay service charges - with regard to both the building, and the more general rights a leaseholder has

-• What the implications are if you breach a clause of your lease?
-For a comprehensive list of information to be included in your report on your leasehold property in West Kensington please enquire of your conveyancer in ahead of your conveyancing in West Kensington
+• I don't know whether the lease allows me to alter or improve anything in the flat - you should know whether it applies to all alterations or just structural alteration, and whether consent is required For a comprehensive list of information to be included in your report on your leasehold property in West Kensington please enquire of your lawyer in ahead of your conveyancing in West Kensington

-I am employed by a long established estate agent office in West Kensington where we see a few flat sales jeopardised due to short leases.
-I have been given contradictory information from local West Kensington conveyancing solicitors.
-Can you shed some light as to whether the owner of a flat can commence the lease extension process for the purchaser on completion of the sale?
+I am a negotiator for a reputable estate agent office in West Kensington where we have witnessed a number of leasehold sales put at risk as a result of leases having less than 80 years remaining.
+I have been given conflicting advice from local West Kensington conveyancing solicitors.
+Could you clarify whether the vendor of a flat can start the lease extension process for the purchaser on completion of the sale?

-Provided that the seller has owned the lease for at least 2 years it is possible, to serve a Section 42 notice to start the lease extension process and assign the benefit of the notice to the purchaser.
-This means that the buyer need not have to wait 2 years for a lease extension.
+As long as the seller has owned the lease for at least 2 years it is possible, to serve a Section 42 notice to start the lease extension process and assign the benefit of the notice to the purchaser.
+The benefit of this is that the buyer need not have to wait 2 years for a lease extension.
 Both sets of lawyers will agree to form of assignment.
-The assignment has to be done before, or at the same time as completion of the disposal of the property.
+The assignment has to be done prior to, or simultaneously with completion of the sale.

 Alternatively, it may be possible to extend the lease informally by agreement with the landlord either before or after the sale.
 If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the buyer.